Andrew Thomson Profile Image

 Fingal County Council appointed an integrated design team led by Henchion Reuter Architects to design and deliver the project.
 The team included ROD (civil and structural); Hayes Higgins Partnership (M&E); and Walsh Associates (QS).
 The main contractor was Vision Contracting Ltd.

-Construction commenced in 2023 and was completed in August 2024.
+Construction began in 2023 and was completed in August 2024.

 Sustainability